Bob's Big Boy: Burbank

 The Bob's Big Boy Restaurant located at 4211 Riverside Drive in Burbank, California, is the oldest remaining Bob's Big Boy in the United States.
 Built in 1949 by local residents Scott MacDonald and Ward Albert, it was designed by Los Angeles architect Wayne McAllister, "incorporating the 1940s transitional design of Streamline Moderne style, while anticipating the freeform 1950s coffee shop architecture".
-The style's often referred to as 'Googie architecture', which originated in Southern California.
+The style's often referred to as "Googie architecture", which originated in Southern California.

-The building features a curving windowed facade, expansive roof overhangs with 1950s "free-form" style of cantilevered roofs, and tall display signs.
-The towering Bob's sign is an integral part of the building design and its most prominent feature."
-The styling is said to have "made McAllister's reputation," and he is credited with creating the restaurant's circular drive-through design.
+The building features a curving windowed façade, expansive roof overhangs with 1950s "free-form" style of cantilevered roofs, and tall display signs.
+The towering Bob's sign is an integral part of the building design and its most prominent feature.
+The styling is said to have "made McAllister's reputation", and he is credited with creating the restaurant's circular drive-through design.

 The restaurant was designated a California Point of Historical Interest in 1993.
 McAllister worked to preserve the structure as a historic landmark (McAllister was also the architect for the original Lawry's restaurant on La Cienega Boulevard in Beverly Hills, amongst other buildings).

 The Riverside Drive venue was designed as a drive-in, in which car hops brought food to the cars, and now operates a drive-thru window.
 In 1993, the tower sign was renovated, the dining room updated and an outdoor dining area was added.
 Carhop service was reintroduced on weekends and a weekly classic car show's hosted in the parking lot.

 Bob Hope and other film personalities including Mickey Rooney, Debbie Reynolds and Jonathan Winters were once regulars at the restaurant.
 Hope frequented the Burbank drive-in as it afforded him privacy.
 Director David Lynch was a regular at the location for several years, and following his death an impromptu shrine was constructed by fans at the base of the Bob's Big Boy statue.

 The Beatles dined at the Burbank location during their 1965 U.S. tour.
 For many years, a plaque has described the event; the plaque has been stolen many times by fans, and replaced each time.
 Many restaurant regulars call this booth "the Beatles Booth."

 This location is known as "Bob's #6".